-Kevin is a commercial chancery barrister, specialising in property, chancery, and commercial law.
+Kevin is a commercial chancery barrister, specialising in property, chancery, insurance and commercial law.

-His work includes drafting statements of case, contractual documents, insurance policies and advising on and representing clients before the High Court and County Court in commercial, chancery, international, taxation and insurance and personal injury matters.
-Particular areas of interest are Monaco and San Marino tax law, international residence and domicile, aircraft and maritime brokerage, policy wording and coverage, subrogated recovery actions on behalf of insurers, and advising financial institutions on financial regulation and international trade sanctions.
+His work includes drafting statements of case, contractual documents, insurance policies and advising on and representing clients before the High Court and County Court in commercial, chancery, international, intellectual property and insurance matters.
+Particular areas of interest are policy coverage disputes, subrogated recovery actions on behalf of insurers, and advising financial institutions on financial regulation and international trade sanctions.

 LLB (LSE) Law

 Harvard Law School – Post Graduate Diploma in US and International Copyright Law

 Inns of Court School of Law - Bar Professional Training Course

 Kevin has undertaken work for Allied World Assurance Company as external underwriting counsel and acted on behalf of CNA Hardy, OAMPS, Regis Mutual Management, The Military Mutual, The Livery Companies Mutual, Magic Circle and specialist Insurance Law Firms.
 Kevin also acts on behalf of brokers and policyholders and has advised a number of businesses and a specialist trade organisation on coverage for business interruption losses under their policies.